nashville-software-school/bangazon-inc/projects/USER_AUTHENTICATION.md

 ### Local DB

-Migrating from SQLite (if needed) to using SQL Server Local Db for storing data.
+Migrating from SQLite (if needed) to using SQL Server Local DB for storing data.

 ### Authentication